Nip404/CIE-CompSci-Prerelease-2019/README.md

 # oneliner.py
 - Consists of one line of code which runs the whole program
 - I have included the input data set under input.txt
-- Uses: exec, split, recursion, map, isdigit, list comprehensions, enumerate, fstrings,
+- Uses: exec, split, recursion, map, isdigit, list comprehensions, enumerate, fstrings